The best scary games for Halloween 2020

 iPoe Vol. 1 – Edgar Allan Poe

 For the literary types amongst us sniffing derisively at our ghost and zombie apps while drinking Earl Grey with their pinkie in the air, here’s a Halloween mobile app for your collective fancy pants.
-This app combines the classic works of Edgar Allan Poe with chilling music, outstanding outwork and entertaining animations to create an entirely new experience.
+While not a game per se, this app brings the fright by combining the classic works of Edgar Allan Poe with chilling music, outstanding outwork and entertaining animations to create an entirely new experience.
 It’s interactive too, allowing you to uncover hidden bits through certain motions.
 When you’re done with the four classics included here, Volumes 2 and 3 are available as well.

 It’s the Great Pumpkin, Charlie Brown